-The designation "LR44" is based on the abbreviation "LR", whereby "L" shows according to the IEC name declaration that it is an alkali-manganese cell.
-The "R" stands for "round cell" - what we commonly call button cell and the number 44 is part of the name according to the type IEC 1 declaration.
+The designation "LR44" is based on the abbreviation "LR", whereby "L" according to the IEC name declaration shows that it is an alkaline manganese cell.
+The "R" stands for "round cell" - what we commonly call a button cell and the number 44 is part of the name according to the type IEC 1 declaration.

-Every now and then you will find the name "LR44" next to the designation LR357 or "1154".
+Every now and then you will find the designation "LR44" next to the designation LR357 or "1154".
 This is the marking according to the type IEC 2 declaration, because the number 1154 means that the diameter is 11,6 mm and the height is 5,4 mm.
-With the IEC type 2 designation one can therefore infer the dimensions.
+With the IEC type 2 designation, one can deduce the dimensions.

 Button cells usually have a large number of names for the same button cell, although there are no differences in size, but there are differences in chemical structure and thus in cell voltage and properties.